somesocks/apparent-pixel/README.md

 #### Estimating Distances

 The biggest issue in accurately calculating AP is that we don't know the distance from display to observer.
-However, for the most part, we can estimate it very roughly.
+However, for the most part, we can estimate it very roughly:
 	* Most people sit roughly 1m away from their laptop or desktop.
 	* Most people hold their smartphone in their hand, roughly 30cm away.
 	* Most people sit roughly 2-3m away from their TV when they watch it.